connectamn/FinTrack/SETUP.md

-# Quick Setup Guide for FinExp
+# Quick Setup Guide for FinTrack

 ## 🚀 Get Started in 5 Minutes